Breast pain | The 3 types of breast pain and their causes

 What causes it?
 Hormonal changes due to menstruation are the most common causes of breast cysts.
 Cysts in general can be caused by blocked ducts, defect cells, popped blood vessels or, in rare cases, parasites.

 What’s the treatment for breast cysts?
+First, see your doctor to confirm that the lump is indeed a cyst.
 Depending on the severity of the cyst, it might be best to simply leave it.
-If the cyst is causing discomfort or pain, a doctor will drain it and attempt to remove the sac so it doesn’t refill.
+If the cyst is causing discomfort or pain, your doctor may be able to drain the cyst using a fine needle, in a generally painless procedure.

 What is costochondritis?
-Costochondritis is inflammation of the costal cartilages – the cartilage the connects the ribs to the breastbone.
+Costochondritis is inflammation of the costal cartilages – the cartilage that connects the ribs to the breastbone.

 What causes it?
 Unfortunately, there’s no obvious cause for most cases, but it can be related to chest injuries, excessive or forceful coughing, physical strain, infection or a tumour.